mjambon/blog/src/2020-03-29-software-engineering-notes/index.md

 a different culture.
 You can only leave the group, join another group, or start a new group.
 A culture is defined by a set of behaviors.
-When these behaviors get in the way of effective software engineering, the group will fail rather than changing its habits.
+When these behaviors get in the way of effective software engineering, the group will fail rather than change.

 This is why acqui-hires, i.e. the hiring of a successful group of workers, is valuable to large companies.
 By joining as a group,